Alachisoft/NCache-Solutions/PostGreSQLNotifyExtensibleDependency/README.md

-# Sync NCache with PostgreSQL thru Notifications
+# Sync NCache with PostgreSQL through Notifications
 Using NotifyExtensibleDependency and Read-Through

 ### Table of contents